 - Ending promotion of high fat, sugar or salt products in store and online

 I don’t want to focus on losing weight in this post because that is a personal decision that should be taken with the advice of a professional.
-Instead, I will look at ways to stay healthy on a budget, because I know I feel much better and have more energy when I’m looking after my health.
+Instead, I will look at ways to live well on a budget, because I know I feel much better and have more energy when I’m looking after my health.

 This post will cover: